cowryao/repo/gwu/csci_6221/README.md

 To install our mod, copy paste ChickDinner folder into mod folder

 ## start our mods
-Start your don't starve, in main menu, choose mod then active our mod.
+Start your don't starve, in main menu, Hit "Mods" button.

+In mods page, find our mod which names "Chicken Dinner Mod", double click it, and it would show "To be Enabled",

+After it change into "to be enabled", You can hit "Configure Mod" button to Configure page to adjust parameters of Nezha character.

+If you want to active our mod, then hit "Apply" button.